mixxxdj/manual/source/chapters/preferences/sound_hardware.rst

 The audio buffer is the amount of audio in milliseconds that Mixxx processes at a time.
-This is a major factor that determines the latency between changing controls in Mixxx such as moving the crossfader or pressing the play button and hearing the audio change.
+This is a major factor that determines the latency between changing controls in Mixxx such as moving the :term:`crossfader` or pressing the play button and hearing the audio change.
 For example, with an audio buffer of 23 ms, it will take approximately 23 milliseconds for Mixxx to stop the audio after you toggle the play button.
 The actual latency will be longer depending on a variety of